-Give the sanctions enough time to work, not only would Kim run out of resources to maintain weapons, however snazzy he is with the black market, his country would also not be able to make new ones.
+Because with enough time to work, the UN sanctions would not only deplete Kim’s resources for maintaining weapons, however snazzy he is with the black market, his country would also not be able to make new ones.
 Worse, he might even suffer an internal uprising.

 Either his deprived people finally accept this Songun garbage leads only to isolated destruction, or there is enough discontent for one of his generals to successfully stage a coup.
-Whichever the case, Kim wouldn’t survive intact.
+Whichever the case, Kim will not survive unscathed.
 He knows this better than anyone.
 In desperation, he then tries to scare the sanctions off with one missile launch after another.
 One mountain explosion after another.

-Of course, it certainly doesn’t feel this way, especially for the people living in places under direct threat.
+Of course, it certainly doesn’t feel this way at first sight, especially for the people living in places under direct threat.
 For example, Japan.
-That said, the reality is that North East Asia has been war-free for decades.
+That said, the reality is that North-East Asia has been war-free for decades.
 Even South Korea, the Kims’ closest enemy, has thrived and prospered into a developed nation.
 If this is not proof that there is some worth in UN sanctions, then, what is?

 I bet he has a double serving of whatever he’s eating, whenever a US government shutdown happens.